taolinqu/MergeTest/README.md

 MergeTest
 =========

-This is the description of MergeTest
+This is the description of MergeTest with more detailed information.